 - Candidate A: “I observed a consultation where the doctor effectively communicated the risks of the procedure to the patient, after which she asked the patient what their decision was.
 The patient felt well informed and was able to weigh up the pros and cons before coming to a decision.”

 - Candidate B: “I observed a consultation where the doctor effectively communicated the risks of the procedure to the patient.
 I noticed how important clear communication was as it allowed the patient to weigh up the pros and cons before coming to a decision.
-In Medicine it is important to maintain patient autonomy.
-Patients must however, have all the information required to formulate their decision and therefore clear communication by the doctor allows the patient to make informed decisions.”
+In Medicine, it is important to maintain patient autonomy.
+Patients must, however, have all the information required to formulate their decision and therefore clear communication by the doctor allows the patient to make informed decisions.”

 Candidate B managed here to nicely link back his observation to medicine by highlighting why good communication is essential.
 It should only add another sentence or two but it will clearly show the reader that you have greater insight into Medicine compared to the candidate who does not link back.
-If you have answered yes to any of the questions, don’t panic because you’re already a step ahead having identifying the pitfall now you can go back and make amendments to further enhance your medical school personal statement!
+If you have answered yes to any of the questions, don’t panic because you’re already a step ahead having to identify the pitfall now you can go back and make amendments to further enhance your medical school personal statement!

 The MSAG offers brilliant personal statement services run by tutors who have gone through the medical school application process themselves.
 If you are finding it difficult to make the appropriate changes to your personal statement, the MSAG provides full personal statement reviews as well as one-to-one tutoring sessions which take you through your personal statement, identifying areas of improvement and suggesting ways to effectively bring across your points!